-Approximately 4 hours to complete, including skills practice and skills testing, and dependent on organizational requirements, students and instructor ratios, and other factors
+- Approximately 4 – 8 hours to complete, including skills practice and skills testing, and dependent on organizational requirements, students and instructor ratios, and other factors

-Upon successful course completion, including demonstration of psychomotor skills competency in all learning stations, students receive a course completion certificate/card good for 1 year for Management of Assaultive Behavior (MAB)/AB-508 Violence Prevention through Palm Desert Resuscitation Education LLC.
+- Upon successful course completion, including demonstration of psychomotor skills competency in all learning stations, students receive a course completion certificate/card good for 2 year for Management of Assaultive Behavior (MAB)/AB-508 Violence Prevention through Palm Desert Resuscitation Education LLC

 Scheduling & Discounts:

 - Register early because classroom-based courses fill-up quickly

 - Enrollment is limited

 - Course scheduling is subject to change without notice

 - Please call us if you have any questions or for discounted group rates and seasonal promotions!